Laff Records: History

+feeling that the market for black comedians was still untapped.
+They took out radio ads in major cities, increasing their sales by 300 percent and enabling them to move into larger offices.
+Richard Pryor was one of the first comedians to be signed by the label after the change in direction.
+The roster also included Redd Foxx, LaWanda Page, George Carlin, black ventriloquist duo Richard And Willie, Belle Barth, Rex Benson, Cha Cha Hogan, Skillet & Leroy, Reynaldo Rey, Mantan Moreland, Clarence "Blowfly" Reid, and Wildman Steve.
+Laff also released a few discs by white artists, notably including Kip Addotta's "Wet Dream", Car 54, Where Are You? star Joe E. Ross' Should Lesbians Be Allowed to Play Pro-Football?, and Little House on the Prairie actress Alison Arngrim's 1977 album Heeere's Amy, on which she impersonated President Jimmy Carter's daughter Amy.

-Releases on Laff were notorious for their raunchy content on both the record and its album jacket.
-Many of these titles have had to be denoted with an "Adults Only" warning on the front cover and sold under the counter, decades before the infamous Parental Advisory sticker was a fixture on album covers.
+Releases on Laff were notorious for raunchy content on both the record and its album jacket.
+Many releases had to be denoted with an "Adults Only" warning on the front cover and sold under the counter, decades before the infamous Parental Advisory sticker was a fixture on album covers.
+Radio advertising on black stations was crucial in getting customers to ask for the records by name at the stores.
 Many Laff album covers featured topless models.
+Jimmie Walker of the sitcom Good Times once told a reporter, “I almost had a deal with Laff Records, but they were a little too dirty for me.”

 Laff also became notorious both for the questionable quality of its record pressings and for its frequent repackaging of previously released titles with new titles and artwork.
 Pryor's vast quantity of releases issued by Laff is a case in point.
 Pryor released only one album for Laff, Craps (After Hours), with his direct participation and then later signed a deal with the larger Stax label.
 Laff sued Pryor after Stax released That Nigger's Crazy in 1974; the case was settled when Laff gave Pryor his freedom in exchange for being allowed to compile albums from recordings it made with Pryor between 1969 and 1973.